frederic-perez/AmE-dictionary/data/dictionary.md

 __be at your wits' end__ _idiom_ To be worried about something and not know what you should do next.
 __be dismissed__ :es: retirarse (por ejemplo de la mesa)
 __be friends__ _I was good friends with her._
+__be full of yourself__ _idiom_ To think that you are very important in a way that annoys other people.
 __be glad to see the back of__ _idiom_ Be happy when a person leaves.
 __be in a pickle__ _slang_ To be in a troublesome situation.
 __be left out in the cold__ _idiom_ To be ignored, forgotten and neglected.